 Join the Centripetus Family (and thousands of others) in donating unused

 computer processing time toward creating better (more nutritious, more disease and/or drought tolerant) rice, fighting aids, conquering cancer, figuring out solutions to Alzheimers and Parkinsons.
 Curious?
-Learn about and join either the World Community Grid or Stanford University's Folding at Home project.
+Learn about and join the World Community Grid.

 We encourage democracy in action.
 Voting once a year or less is just not enough.
 You deserve more, and so does the country.
 One place to start is to contact your local congressperson and senators.
 Do you know who these people are?
 Find your senators here.